albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ### What's the purpose of an interface that has no abstract methods (marker interface)?

 Say that we have an application that sends data to the client in some form.
-The transmission protocol does not matter in this case.
 Some of the data handled by the application is sensitive while other data is not.

-Consider the following example
+Consider the following example.

 ```java
 package demo;